top of page

 When you track your period, you're more likely to know if you've missed a period or your period is late, which could be an indicator of pregnancy, poor eating, PCOS, or other conditions.

 Tracking your period can also inform you of when you're most and least likely to get pregnant during the month.
 You are least likely to get pregnant in the time during and around your period.
-You are most likely to get pregnant halfway between your periods - if you get your period once a month, that means you are most likely to get pregnant around 2 weeks after your period.
-This is because you ovulate
+You are most likely to get pregnant around the time of ovulation - if you get your period once a month, that means you are most likely to get pregnant around 2 weeks after your period starts.

 How to track your period